dayathapa1234/Meta-Database-Engineer-Professional-Certificate/1-Introduction to Databases/week2/lab6/LabInstructions.md

 ```

-6-Click enter and you should be able to get the players table inside the football club database as in the image below.
+6- Click enter and you should be able to get the players table inside the football club database as in the image below.
 You may see more tables as well if you have already created other tables in this database.

 ![Tables in football club database](PracticingTableCreationImages/Picture3.PNG)